 LEVOPHED (norepinephrine bitartrate) by Pfizer is (alpha-adrenergic action) and an inotropic stimulator of the heart and dilator of coronary arteries (beta-adrenergic action).
 First approved in 1950.

-LEVOPHED (norepinephrine bitartrate) is a catecholamine vasopressor indicated for acute hypotension and cardiogenic shock in critical care settings.
-It works via dual alpha-adrenergic (vasoconstriction) and beta-adrenergic (inotropic/coronary vasodilation) mechanisms to restore blood pressure and cardiac output in hemodynamically unstable patients.
+LEVOPHED (norepinephrine bitartrate) is a classic catecholamine vasopressor approved in 1950 for acute hypotension and shock states.
+It works through dual alpha-adrenergic (vasoconstriction) and beta-adrenergic (inotropic and coronary vasodilation) mechanisms.
+This is an essential ICU and acute care injectable with deep historical entrenchment in critical care protocols.

 (alpha-adrenergic action) and an inotropic stimulator of the heart and dilator of coronary arteries (beta-adrenergic action).